jmslovatt/python-ach/README.rst

 ACH file generator module for python.
 So far, this has been tested with “PPD” and “CCD” batches with addenda records.

+EDIT --- THIS IS FOR CRB LENDING TRANSFER

 Example
 =======